 All of that experience with the brand gave Wallace plenty of advantages when it became time to invest in her own business.
 She says it is certainly possible for those who haven’t been trainers or members to be successful in the business.
 But having that experience definitely offers a head start.

 Going to Franchise Training Camp

-While Wallace says that she loves the freedom of being her own boss, she also says that franchise ownership is hard work.
+While Wallace says that she loves the freedom of being her own boss, she also says that owning a franchise is hard work.
 Going from employee to franchisee means needing to set an example for other team members, which often leads to long hours.

 She says, “No one will care more about your business and the way it is run than YOU will.
 In the beginning, you need to be there to lead by example so your employees can learn how operations must be SUCCESSFULLY run.
 Your employees will never understand what you expect from them if you are never there.”

-Kari Carlson is another 9Round franchise owner in Bettendorf, IA.
+Kari Carlson is another 9Round franchise owner in Bettendorf, Iowa.
 Prior to becoming a franchisee, Carlson was a member, trainer and then co-manager in the business.

 She says, “I decided to purchase a 9Round franchise because I knew from my experience with the brand that I was already in love with the product, and as I got more and more familiar with the franchise, I fell in love with the business model as well.
 I think entrepreneurship is something that crosses everyone’s mind at one point or another in life, but it wasn’t until I started working at 9Round that I could see it becoming a reality.”

-In addition to providing her with that initial spark, Carlson agrees that working in the business made her transition into business ownership go more smoothly.
+In addition to providing her with that initial spark, Carlson agrees that working in the business made her transition into owning a franchise go more smoothly.